gnuthought/ansible-role-openshift-provision/README.md

 * `projects` - List of projects to manage, described below:

+* `resource_path` - List of paths to search for resource definitons specified by relative file path under `cluster_resources` and `resources`, defaults to lookup relative to playbook location

 * `resources` - List of OpenShift resource definitions, these should be project level resources that define the namespace.
 Normally project resources should appear within `projects`, but sometimes specific ordering of resource